tjmahr/dissertation/docs/12-aim1-notebook.md

-Analyze familiar word recognition
+Analysis of familiar word recognition
 ===========================================================================

-Current steps:

-- Model year over year changes.
-- Download test scores and individual differences.
-- Analyze individual differences